-Healthy Moms is an alcohol and drug addiction treatment program.
-Its goals are to assist women in treating their addictions and to support them to become healthy, productive women and mothers.
-Child care is provided on site for children under the age of 6.
+Healthy Moms is a substance use disorder treatment program that assists participants in treating their addictions and supporting them to become healthy, productive women and mothers.
+Childcare is provided on-site for children under the age of 6.

 How to Apply

-Early Recovery: A twice weekly group with focus on psycho-education and initial stabilization of life circumstances.
-Evaluation, education and case management, including primary assessment of substance abuse, and assessment of possible mental health, parenting, housing, legal, and medical issues.
+- Outpatient: Twice weekly groups with focus on psychoeducation and stabilization of life circumstances.
+Evaluation, education and case management, including primary assessment of substance use, and assessment of possible mental health, parenting, housing, legal and medical issues.

-Day Habilitative: Intensive out-patient treatment four days per week classes and groups are provided on all aspects of recovery, including relapse prevention, codependency, assertive communication, emotional recovery, goal setting, stress management, spirituality and effect of substance abuse on the family.
-Parenting classes are also included in the weekly treatment schedule and include topics such as child development and positive discipline.
-Case management and individual sessions are also available as needed.
-Workshops on child and maternal health are offered.
-Participants are also required to participate in the on-site child care as a way to help them to practice positive interactions with their children.
+- Intensive Outpatient: Intensive outpatient treatment classes and groups are provided four days a week and focus on aspects of recovery, including relapse prevention, codependency, assertive communication, emotional recovery, goal setting, stress management, spirituality and effects of substance abuse on the family.
+Parenting classes are also included in the weekly treatment schedule and focus on topics such as child development and positive discipline.
+Case management and individual sessions are also available as needed, and workshops on child and maternal health are offered.
+Participants are required to participate in the on-site childcare as a way to help them to practice positive interactions with their children.

-Aftercare: This group meets one to two times a week to support women in their recovery lifestyle after transition from Day Habilitative.
-In addition a weekly process group is offered that clients may attend.
+- Aftercare: This group meets one to two times a week to support women in their recovery lifestyle after transition from treatment.
+In addition, a weekly process group is available for clients to attend.

-Mental Health Services: Mental health services are provided onsite.
-Individual and family counseling is offered as needed.
+- Behavioral Health Services: Behavioral Health services are provided on-site, and individual and family counseling is offered as needed.
 Parent-Child Interaction Therapy (PCIT) is also available to some participants.
-This is a brief intensive psychotherapy model working with parent-child dyad to address externalizing behaviors in children by improving relationship skills and discipline strategies.
+This is a brief intensive psychotherapy model working with parent-child dyads to address externalizing behaviors in children by improving relationship skills and discipline strategies.